Appboxo/capacitor-appboxo-sdk/README.md

 ```

 Miniapp opens on a native screen.
 To show payment processing page need to hide miniapp screen.
-To use this function need to enable 'enableMultitaskMode: true' in Appboxo.setConfigs()
+To use this function need to enable 'enableMultitaskMode: true' in Boxo.setConfig()

 --------------------